grazielegrc/marvel-api/README.md

 ## Usage

+First of all, open the *params.py* file under *utils* folder and inform your API keys.

-Run the command below to run all tests:
+After that, run the command below to run all tests:

 ```bash